-The Section 8 Rental Assistance Program is funded by the HUD and administered under contract with HUD by SHFDA.
+- Section 8 The Section 8 Rental Assistance Program is funded by the HUD and administered under contract with HUD by SHFDA.
 There are three (3) components to the state-administered Section 8 Program: Housing Choice Vouchers, Moderate Rehabilitation, and Homeownership Vouchers.
 The Section 8 Housing Choice Voucher Program provides rental assistance in the private rental market to very low income individuals and families in Clarendon, Colleton, Dorchester, Fairfield, Kershaw, Lee, Lexington, and Williamsburg Counties.
 The program is funded by HUD and limited by HUD's budget.
 Qualified families pay approximately 30% of their income toward rent and utilities and the program pays the difference.
 Currently, there is a waiting list for the program, and the waiting list is closed in most counties.
 Applicants must have a "Gross Income" below HUD's annually published income standard, and elderly, disabled and veteran applicants are given priority.
-Income limits are based on family size and county residence.
+Income limits are based on family size and county residence. - SC Homeownership and Employment Lending Program (SC HELP) In the wake of the national foreclosure crisis, South Carolina was designated one of the country's hardest hit markets in 2010, and as a result SHFDA received funding from HUD's Housing Finance Agency Innovation Fund for the Hardest Hit Housing Markets (HFA Hardest Hit Fund).
+Though not eligible for first round of funding which targeted states with home price declines greater than 20%, South Carolina did receive second round funding as one of five states living in economically distressed areas where the unemployment rate in 2009 exceeded 12%.
+SHFDA used these HFA funds to establish the SC HELP Program.
+Program activities include unemployment programs, mortgage modifications, mortgage modifications with principal forbearance, short sales/deeds-in-lieu of foreclosure, principal reduction programs for borrowers with severe negative equity and second lien reductions.